Summary

 Bruner’s Three Modes

-Jerome Bruner proposed in a 1964 paper and the subsequent book Toward a Theory of Instruction (Bruner, 1964; 1966) that knowledge is represented in three distinct, developmentally ordered modes:
+Jerome Bruner proposed in a 1964 paper and the subsequent book Toward a Theory of Instruction (Bruner, 1964; 1966) that knowledge can be represented in three modes:

 Enactive: Knowledge encoded in action patterns.
 You know how to ride a bicycle; you cannot fully describe it in words; the knowledge is in your body.
 An infant knows what “cup” means because she has grasped cups hundreds of times — before she has the word.